 Beyond the kite surfing and scuba diving crowd, Dahab is often overlooked in favor of more famous Red Sea holiday destinations like Hurghada or Sharm el-Sheikh.
 However, there are so many epic activities and places to see in Dahab that you should definitely add to your Egypt itinerary!

 Below is a quick map that you can use to navigate this travel guide.

-From hiking the world’s holiest mountain to diving in one of the world’s most famous dive sites, let’s jump into this epic travel guide featuring 20 amazing things to do in Dahab, Egypt!
+From hiking the world's holiest mountain to diving in one of Earth's most famous dive sites, let's jump into this epic travel guide featuring 20 amazing things to do in Dahab, Egypt!

 1. The Mount Sinai Sunrise Hike

 Hiking Mount Sinai is often the number one most recommended activity in Dahab.

 This mountain, located in the Saint Catherine region of the Sinai Desert is almost universally accepted as being the biblical Mount Sinai.
 This is the place where Moses was said to have received the ten commandments from god.

 If this has been on your bucket list and you find yourself in Dahab, then you're in luck!
 This is the closest tourist town to Mount Sinai (also called Jabel Mousa/Mount Moussa or Moses Mountain), making it an ideal base for an overnight sunrise hike.